Down-Draft/downdraft-backend/README.md

 ## Acknowledgments

-Thank you to Weather and Open Top Data for allowing us to use your API's.
-Also, thanks to Open Beer db for your CSV database.
-We'd like to thank Turing School of Software and Engineering for helping me come up with the idea for this application, and thank you for reading through this project!
+Thank you to Weather and Open Topo Data for allowing us to use your API's.
+Also, thanks to Open Beer DB for your CSV database.
+We'd like to thank you for checking out this project!